 - 1. Enrolling in another Medicare health or Part D plan, including a PACE organization; - 2.
 Enrolling in another MMP; - 3.
-Giving or faxing a signed written disenrollment notice to the State; - 3.
+Giving or faxing a signed written disenrollment notice to the state; - 3.
 Calling 1-800-MEDICARE; - 4.
-Calling the State's enrollment broker; or - 5.
-If applicable, additional State-specific resources as identified in Appendix 5.
+Calling the state's enrollment broker; - 5.
+Submitting a request online via the state's secure internet website (if the state offers such option); or - 6.
+If applicable, additional state-specific resources as identified in Appendix 5.

 If a member verbally requests disenrollment from the MMP, the MMP must instruct the member to make the request in one of the ways described above.
-The MMP may alert the State who may send a disenrollment form to the member upon request (see Exhibits 12, 13, and 15).
+The MMP may alert the state who may send a disenrollment form to the member upon request (see Exhibits 12, 13, and 15).

 States are not permitted to conduct disenrollment counseling to discourage members from disenrolling.
 States may only convey to individuals that they are leaving the demonstration and the difference in benefits upon the disenrollment effective date.
-Disenrollment requests made by telephone to the State/enrollment broker must be recorded.
+Disenrollment requests made by telephone to the state/enrollment broker must be recorded.

-If an individual who opted in to an MMP and submits a disenrollment request in order to disenroll from the MMP (i.e., does not disenroll from the MMP by enrolling in another plan), the State must submit a disenrollment transaction (TC 51) to CMS' MARx system.
-The disenrollment request must be dated when it is initially received by the MMP or State.
-If the individual indicates they also want to opt out of future passive enrollments into MMPs, States should add an MMP Opt-Out Flag element as "Y" (opted out of passive enrollment) in position

-202 on the disenrollment transaction (TC 51).
-If the MMP receives the disenrollment request, it must forward the request to the State within two business days for processing.
+If an individual who opted in to an MMP and submits a disenrollment request in order to disenroll from the MMP (i.e., does not disenroll from the MMP by enrolling in another plan), the state must submit a disenrollment transaction (TC 51) to CMS' MARx system.
+The disenrollment request must be dated when it is initially received by the MMP or state.
+If the individual indicates they also want to opt out of future passive enrollments into MMPs, states should include an MMP Opt-Out Flag data element "Y" (opted out of passive enrollment) in position 202 on the disenrollment transaction (TC 51).
+If the MMP receives the disenrollment request, it must forward the request to the state within two business days for processing.

-If an individual calls 1-800-MEDICARE Call Center to disenroll from the MMP, the State can expect to receive the following disenrollment transactions from CMS' MARx system:
+If an individual calls 1-800-MEDICARE Call Center to disenroll from the MMP, the state can expect to receive the following disenrollment transactions from CMS' MARx system: